Ares42/Plex-Info/README.md

 ## Direct Play

-This is a long, complex topic - so I'll start with what I need from you, and afterwards get into the complicated nerdy shit.

 **TL;DR:** *Try to prevent my server from having to transcode video.
 When playing video, set in the options to play 'original quality'*

 ##### How To Change Your Settings: (the rest of this section is coming soon)